-It is likely that your church will be registered with HMRC for gift aid claims and that you will have a gift aid number to enter on this page.
+If you are an established church then it is likely that your church will be registered with HMRC for gift aid claims and that you will have a gift aid number to enter on this page.
 Your treasurer should know what the number is.
 These registration numbers usually start with a letter e.g. XN12345.